-From the very beginning, OpenRules® was oriented to subject matter experts (business analysts) allowing them to work in concert with software developers to create, maintain, and efficiently execute business rules housed in enterprise-class rules repositories.
+From the very beginning, OpenRules® was oriented to subject matter experts (business analysts) allowing them to work in concert with software developers to create, maintain, and efficiently execute business rules housed in enterpriseclass rules repositories.
 OpenRules® avoided the introduction of yet another "rule language" as well as another proprietary rules management GUI.
-Instead, OpenRules® relied on commonly used tools such as MS Excel, Google Docs and Eclipse.
-This approach enabled OpenRules® users to create and maintain interrelated decision tables directly in Excel.
-Each rule table included several additional rows called a "technical view" where a software developer could use Java snippets to specify the exact semantics of rule conditions and actions.
+Instead, OpenRules® relied on commonly used tools such as MS Excel, Google Docs and Eclipse integrated with the standard Java.
+This approach enabled OpenRules® users to create and maintain inter-related decision tables directly in Excel.
+Initially each rules table included several additional rows, in which a software developer could place Java snippets to specify the exact semantics of rule conditions and actions.

 In March of 2008, OpenRules® Release 5 introduced Rule Templates.
 Templates allowed a business analyst to create hundreds and thousands of business rules based on a small number of templates supported by software developers.
 Rule templates minimized the use of Java snippets and hid them from business users.
-Rule templates was a significant step in minimizing rule repositories and clearly separating the roles of business analysts and software specialists in maintaining the rules.
+Rule templates were a significant step in minimizing rule repositories and clearly separating the roles of business analysts and software specialists in maintaining the rules.

 In March of 2011 OpenRules® introduced Release 6, which finally moved control over business logic to business users.
 OpenRules® 6 effectively removed any Java coding from rules representation allowing business analysts themselves to specify their decisions and supporting decision tables directly and completely in Excel.
 Business users can also create business glossaries and test cases in Excel tables.
 They may then test the accuracy of execute their decisions without the need for any coding at all.

 Once a decision has been tested it can be easily incorporated into any Java or .NET environment.
 This process may involve IT specialists but only to integrate the business glossary with a specific business object model.
 The business logic remains the complete prerogative of subject matter experts.